tetrapod00/godot-docs/tutorials/editor/project_manager.rst

 .. image:: img/editor_ui_intro_project_manager_12.webp

-Type out the tag name, and click **OK**.
+Type out the tag name, and click :btn:`OK`.
 Your project will now have a tag added to it.
 These tags can be used for any other project in your project manager.

 To show projects with a specific tag only, you can click on the tags or write ``tag:``